ridafatima1210/team-task-manager/README.md

 # 🎯 Team Task Manager

 A full-stack **Team Task Management Application** built using the **MERN stack**.
-TaskFlow helps teams efficiently manage projects, assign tasks, track progress, and collaborate — all with a modern glassmorphism UI.
+This application helps teams efficiently manage projects, assign tasks, track progress, and collaborate — all with a modern glassmorphism UI.

 ---